charliecalvert/CloudNotes/Assignments/FirebaseLogin.md

 ## Resources

+Use the **ElfExpressSignIn** sample program as a guide when working through this assignment:

+    cd $JSOBJECTS/JavaScript/Firebase/ElfExpressSignIn

+It strips out everything from an Express app except the features needed to sign-in with Firebase

 This video is by Firebase, and provides an high level overview of the authentication technology:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8sGY55yxicA" frameborder="0" allowfullscreen></iframe>